How to Create a Retirement Budget So You Don’t Run Out Money

 Czajka recommends withdrawing money from your retirement accounts on a monthly basis rather than taking out a year’s worth of expenses.

 Meeting with a financial adviser can help you come up with a personalized plan to fit your individual situation and financial goals.

 “As people approach retirement, they should work with a retirement professional to determine their expected retirement income,” said Lisa Bamburg, a registered investment adviser and owner of Insurance Advantage in Jacksonville, Arkansas.

 In addition to the money you’ve saved in your 401(k), individual retirement account (IRA) or other investment accounts, a portion of your retirement finances will come from Social Security benefits.

 You can start collecting Social Security benefits as early as age 62, but you’ll receive less money per month than if you waited until full retirement age — 66 or 67, depending on when you were born.

 If you delay claiming benefits past your full retirement age, you’ll receive even more money each month.
 However, there’s no additional increase once you hit age 70.

-In addition to Social Security, you might have other sources of retirement income, like money from a pension plan or an annuity.
+In addition to Social Security, you might have other sources of retirement income, like a pension plan from a former employer or an annuity.